OnbeU/bcamp-materials/README.md

 ## How to deploy

- - Merge the feature branch to main
+ - Create a pull request
+ - Upon merge to main, the site will be deployed

 ## How we set up hugo (actually hugo-extended)